alaudet/raspi-sump/README.md

 # IMPORTANT

-Do not upgrade version 1.9 to version 1.10.
-1.10 is a new release which makes changes to the folder structure of the application and requires a fresh install.
+Do not upgrade to the latest version 1.11 from version 1.9.
+1.10 and later makes changes to the folder structure of the application and requires a fresh install.
 Read the [install instructions](https://github.com/alaudet/raspi-sump/blob/master/docs/install.md) carefully before proceeding.

 # What is Raspi-Sump?